MOEAFramework/RealWorldBenchmarks/native/HBV/README.md

 ([Link to Paper](http://www.sciencedirect.com/science/article/pii/S0309170812000073))

 #### Description ####
-The HBV model is a lumped conceptual rainfall–runoff model with three primary routines:
+The HBV model is a lumped conceptual rainfall-runoff model with three primary routines:
 * Snow accumulation and melt, represented by a variant of the degree-day snow model
 * Soil moisture accounting, with a probability distribution to represent the spatial variability of storage elements
 * A response routine, in which the linear outflow from two sub-basins is transformed by a routing parameter.